-- Comply with open access and data sharing requirements or policies, such as the Tri-Agency Open Access Policy on Publications and the Tri-Agency Research Data Management Policy, by making your work available in an institutional repository.
+- Using the Atrium and Data Repositories to comply with open access and data deposit requirements and policies such as the Tri Agency Open Access for Publications Policy and the Tri Agency Research Data Management Policy

-- Learn more about pre-print servers like arXiv and other paper repositories like Researchgate, Academia.edu, and SciHub.
+- Understanding pre-print servers like arXiv and other paper repositories like Researchgate, Academia.edu, and SciHub

 Services for faculty & instructors

 We are here to help you navigate the complex and often contradictory policies of publishers, journals, pre-prints servers, and funders.
 We can help clarify copyright and intellectual property rights in Canada and other jurisdictions.